elmiringos/asi-chain/Become-ASI-Chain-Validator.md

 # ASI:Chain - How you can connect to chain?

-This instruction describes how you will be able to connect to the ASI:Chain blockchain network when this feature becomes available.
+This instruction describes how you will be able to connect to the ASI:Chain and become a validator with our prepared wallets' keys.

-Stay tuned for updates as we finalize external validator onboarding!
+We are working on allowing you to create your own wallets, and becomes a your validator with your wallets, but for now this feature is in development.

 ## System Requirements
 - **RAM**: 16GB minimum (Docker Desktop needs 16GB allocated on macOS)